-In December 2009, Christmas Eve in fact, I received a phone call while I was walking through WalMart.
-It was the office of the surgeon who had performed the biopsy on a suspicious spot in my left breast.
+Christmas Eve 2009, I received a phone call while I was walking through WalMart.
+It was the office of the surgeon who had performed the breast biopsy a few days prior.
 We know how this is going to go, don’t we?

 Fast forward to surgery in January, chemo February through June, radiation all of July and August, and Herceptin infusions until February 2011.
 It was a tough year but one that would change my life.
 While I was unable to do much else, I did some research to try to figure out how I could prevent a recurrence of my cancer.
 I found that cancer cells are fed by sugar and a lot of the food I was eating easily converted to sugar.

 I decided to change my eating habits to eliminate processed sugar and to eat only whole, clean foods.
 Since I started chemo, I had not consumed any alcohol.
 My liver was being abused enough with all the poisons being pumped into my veins and I have not had a drink since.
 I attended Weight Watchers meetings for the accountability only (because I didn’t want to follow their program) and, after a while became that meeting’s poster child.
 I lost 135 pounds and trained for the Susan G. Komen 3-Day 60-Mile Walk for the Cure.

 After successfully losing a lot of weight and completely changing my life, I realized I really loved this stuff…living a healthy lifestyle, having a lot of energy and fitting into much smaller clothes.
 I also realized I could help others do the same so I looked for a way to do that.
 I found a nutrition program that also taught me how to coach and became a Certified Holistic Health Coach (CHHC).
 Later I became a Certified Nutritional Consultant (CNC).
 Then earned a certificate in Whole Food Plant Based Nutrition.
 This is what I was meant to do.